CoolProp/CoolProp/Web/index.rst

 returning user.
 Please feel free to browse the pages and use the menu on the left to navigate on this website.

+.. warning:: The documentation has not been updated to reflect all changes moving from v6.4.1 to v6.4.2.
+Sorry for any inconvenience.

 What is CoolProp?
 -----------------